dxc-technology/online-devops-dojo/docs/bot-setup.md

-# DevOps Dojo bot setup
+# Online DevOps Dojo coach setup

-This document is useful only for contributors who wants improve the DevOps Dojo bot and install their own instance.
+This document is useful only for contributors who wants improve the DevOps Dojo coach and install their own instance.
 Student who wants to run the training can ignore this page.

 Our implementation uses a GitHub application with [Probot](https://probot.github.io/)